Course Catalog: Community Service & Social Justice Department

 - Make a commitment to one issue and one agency for the duration of the project.
 Core Projects can be any length as determined by the student and the needs of agency, though not less than 40 hours of service with the same agency;

-- Reflect critically and spiritually through an Ignatian process of written and group assignments.
+- Reflect critically and spiritually through an Ignatian process of written assignments.